EliLillyCo/pytest-wdl/docs/source/manual.md

 ## Plugins

+pytest-wdl provides the ability to implement 3rd-party plugins for data types and executors.
+When two plugins with the same name are present, the third-party plugin takes precedence over the built-in plugin (however, if there are two conflicting third-party plugins, an exception is raised).

 ### Creating new data types

 To create a new data type plugin, add a module in the `data_types` package of pytest-wdl, or create it in your own 3rd party package.